ASE4156/ASE4156/README.md

   - Description:
     - Retrieves information about an existing prompt based on the provided prompt ID.
   - Request Body:
-    - token: string (Authentication token for the user)
+    - token: string
-    - prompt_id: integer (ID of the prompt to retrieve)
+    - prompt_id: integer
   - Response Codes:
     - 200: Success
     - 400: Missing or invalid fields in JSON request